 Brownsea Island, United Kingdom

-Location: Poole Harbour
+Location: Poole Harbour, Dorset

 Join our Islandeering community

-We have a lot of fun here, as we continuously find new islands and meet plenty of great folks along the way.
+We continuously find new islands, rivers, lochs, canals and coast to walk, SUP and swim in and meet plenty of great folks along the way.
 Join our community to get new routes and adventures, latest blogs and news by using the email box below.
 Tune in also to our Facebook and Instagram pages to see where we are going next.